hoyishian/footballwebscraper/README.md

 TklW -- Tackles Won (Tackles in which the tackler's team won possession of the ball)

-Def 3rd -- Tackles in defensive 1/3
+TacklesDef3rd -- Tackles in defensive 1/3

-Mid 3rd -- Tackles in middle 1/3
+TacklesMid3rd -- Tackles in middle 1/3

-Att 3rd -- Tackles in attacking 1/3
+TacklesAtt3rd -- Tackles in attacking 1/3

 ##### Vs Dribbles

-Tkl -- Number of dribblers tackled
+DribTackled -- Number of dribblers tackled

-Att -- Dribbles Contested (Number of times dribbled past plus number of tackles)
+DribContest -- Dribbles Contested (Number of times dribbled past plus number of tackles)

-Tkl% -- Percentage of dribblers tackled (Dribblers tackled divided by dribblers tackled plus times dribbled past, Minimum .625 dribblers contested per squad game to qualify as a leader)
+DribTackled% -- Percentage of dribblers tackled (Dribblers tackled divided by dribblers tackled plus times dribbled past, Minimum .625 dribblers contested per squad game to qualify as a leader)

 Past -- Number of times dribbled past by an opposing player